 In the Apannaka Sutta Buddha says that the one who is on the right path delights in concord, cleanses his mind, and "abstains from accepting male and female slaves."

 He abstains from the taking of life, merciful, compassionate for the welfare of all living beings.
 He lives not by stealth but by means of a self that has become pure.
 He speaks words worth treasuring, seasonable, reasonable, circumscribed.
 He abstains from damaging seed and plant life, abstains from accepting male and female slaves, and from goats and sheep.
 He abstains from mutilating, executing, imprisoning, highway robbery and plunder.
-[Excerpts]
+(DN 11, Excerpts]

-Buddha enlarges on the subject in the Samannaphala Sutta, "The Fruit of the Contempative Life":
+Buddha enlarges on the subject in the Samannaphala Sutta, "The Fruit of the Contempative Life" (DN 2):

 Buddha asked a king consider a slave who leaves him without permission to live as a homeless monk, and what the king would do when others rat on the slave and tell the king where to find him.

 The codes of behaviour are stricter for monks than for lay persons.

 Buddha also signals in the Lochitta Sutta that the way lies in being released from slavery and confinements, giving an example of someone who thinks, "Before, I was a slave . . .
 Now I am released from that slavery, subject to myself, not subject to others, freed, able to go where I like."
 "Because of that he would gain joy and experience happiness," adds Buddha.
 (MN 39:134 and DN 11-12).
 It is also in the Maha-Assapura Sutta (The Greater Discourse at Assapura), MN 39]